Corporate Governance

 Percentage of Remuneration by Position

-Position Composition of officer remuneration (assuming performance-linked remuneration at 100%)
+Position Portion of officer remuneration (if the percentage of performance-linked remuneration is 100%)

 Basic remuneration Performance-linked remuneration